 I suggested switching to the new crop of karorī ofu bīru (カロリーオフビール, calorie-off beer) and even the fake beers with zero alcohol, but Kanda says: “Yappari honmono ja naito nonda kiga shinai” (「やっぱり本物じゃないと飲んだ気がしない」”It doesn’t feel right unless it’s the real thing”).

-Speaking of real, since the March disaster more people have developed a taste for Tohoku jizake (locally distilled sake) to support the small, tradition-steeped sake houses in the northeast.
+Speaking of real, since the March disaster more people have developed a taste for Tohoku jizake (locally brewed sake) to support the small, tradition-steeped sake houses in the northeast.
 Also known as junmaishu (pure rice sake), these contain only three ingredients — water, rice, and kōji (麹, fermented rice) — and there are many who claim it’s the nectar of the gods.
 It’s only in the last 10 years or so that junmaishu has reached the general drinking public, since before, pure sake was an often inaccessible luxury.
 At this point in time, a glass of junmaishu costs about the same as a grande size of cappuccino.
 Ii jidai ni nattanā (いい時代になったなあ, It’s a good time to be alive).